pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 NAME              TYPE           CLUSTER-IP     EXTERNAL-IP       PORT(S)        AGE wordpress         LoadBalancer   10.97.225.93   192.168.163.151   80:32302/TCP   36s

-# Access Wordpress in the browser.
-It should have an IP address from MetalLB (http://192.168.163.151)
-# You may have to force a refresh of your browser.
 ```

 Set the storage class you created as the default (`storageclass.kubernetes.io/is-default-class=true`)